intelligo-mn/intelligo.store/README.md

 ### License

-Memorize is open-sourced software licensed under the [MIT](LICENSE).
+Marketgeek is open-sourced software licensed under the [MIT](LICENSE).

 **[⬆ back to top](#memorize)**